 Be Prepared for the Unexpected

-Once you’re running your own mechanic shop, you need to be prepared for more than just problems with repairing your customers’ vehicles:
+Once you’re running your own repair shop, you need to be ready for problems other than technical issues:

 - Customers who don’t pay on time